FAR FROM FRUITLESS

 - DRINK!
 With all the champagne sloshing around in Act 1 (and most of the acts), a bubbly on arrival to Act 1 would have went down a treat.
 Having said that, you can buy drinks (and order your interval food) at the pop up bar beforehand.
 You are invited to take those drinks with you.
 I’d already finished mine before they’d made that announcement.
 Although it doesn’t compare to having a glass poured while you are sitting front row waiting for the show to start.
 If I had a do-over, there’s every chance you’d find me front and centre with a glass of bubbly.
 Not sure I would have moved on to Vodka for Act 3 but again the pop up bar gave you that option to grab a drink and take it with you and there is signage leading the way that sows the seed that Vodka is on the menu for the next act.

 - DEVOUR!
-Smelling the sausages cooking on the BBQ in Act 2 had me wanting one to devour one during then and there.
+Smelling the sausages cooking on the BBQ in Act 2 had me wanting one to devour one then and there.
 The menu on offer between Acts 2 and 3 was more in keeping with the original play and while I had no complaints with the full Russian served up for $25, I would have liked to have seen an Aussie BBQ menu option more in keeping with the 80s WA adaption.

 - DRESS UP!
-Which brings me to dressing up the part of the equation.
+Which brings me to the dressing up part of the equation.
 I have a marvellous friend who without fail always goes the extra mile to dress accordingly at events.
 While it takes a little effort and I’m always failing terribly in comparison, with or without a door prize for an incentive it’s always a whole lot of fun.
 With 80s fashion not hard to replicate or find lying around, it would have been easy for those audience members inclined to dress the part.
 Which again would have added to the experience.

 With current Covid restrictions already adding extra logistics into this mix, as well as reduced capacity at venues, there is also the threat of lockdowns shutting things down completely.
 Given local Theatre lost out for most of 2020, I’m just grateful that we have productions of this calibre to immerse ourselves in.
-Until the Covid state of play changes live theatre and The Cherry Orchard in particular, could just be your passport to a little 4.5 (almost 5) star escapism.
+Until the Covid state of play changes, live theatre and The Cherry Orchard in particular could just be your passport to a little 4.5 (almost 5) star escapism.

 Moving right along… Playthings